 - 1 teaspoon pure vanilla extract

-- 1/3 cup dark chocolate chips
+- 1/2 cup dark chocolate chips

-- 1/3 cup raw walnuts, chopped
+- 2/3 cup raw walnuts, chopped

-- Preheat the oven to 350 degrees F.
+1. Preheat the oven to 350 degrees Fahrenheit.

-- Stir together the almond flour, baking powder, baking soda, sea salt, and cinnamon in a bowl (dry ingredients).
+2. Stir together the almond flour, baking powder, baking soda, sea salt, and cinnamon in a bowl (dry ingredients).

-- Whisk together the egg, coconut oil, pure maple syrup, and vanilla extract in a separate bowl (wet ingredients).
+3. Whisk together the egg, coconut oil, pure maple syrup, and vanilla extract in a separate bowl (wet ingredients).

-- Pour the dry ingredients into the bowl with the wet ingredients and stir until combined.
-Fold in the chocolate chips and chopped walnuts.
+4. Pour the dry ingredients into the bowl with the wet ingredients and stir until combined.
+The dough will be very sticky.
+This is normal!

-- Remove from the oven and allow cookies to cool a couple of minutes before transferring them to a wire rack.
+7. Bake 8 to 12 minutes (I do 10 on the dot), or until the edges of the cookies are golden brown.
+Remove from the oven and allow cookies to cool a couple of minutes before transferring them to a wire rack to finish cooling.